Integrate Your AWS Databases with Your Wix Site

 Copy

-6. Click Add environment variable to add the following additional key/value pairs:
+3. Add the following additional key/value pairs:

 SourceEnvironment variable nameEnvironment variable value